leomao1979/Udacity-CarND-Traffic-Sign-Classifier-P2/README.md

 ##### Augment images
 Some sign classes have very few (less than 250) samples in the training set, so I decided to generate additional data to improve accuracy.

-Here is an example of an original image and an augmented image:
+Here is an example of an original image and augmented images:

 ![Augmented Images][augmented_images]